neu-cs4530-s22/team-project-group-2d/README.md

 #### Editing/Deleting Posts

 Users are not given the ability to edit or delete posts once created.
-Post are deleted at midnight each night to prevent cluttering of the Bulletin Board.
+Posts are deleted at midnight each night to prevent cluttering of the Bulletin Board.